 The subject property is located within Transportation Service Area 1, as defined in Plan 2035.
-As such, the subject property would be evaluated according to the following standards:
+As such, the subject property is evaluated according to the following standards:

-Signalized intersections: The critical lane volume (CLV) method should be used to measure the level-of-service (LOS).
-LOS E, with signalized intersections operating at a CLV of 1,600 or better will be acceptable.
+Signalized intersections: The critical lane volume method should be used to measure the level-of-service (LOS).
+LOS E with signalized intersections operating at a critical lane volume of 1,600 or better will be acceptable.